Which Sihoo chair is the best overall?

 The C300 Pro V2 rebuilds the Pro around three systems: DynaCore coordinates support across the seat, back, and lumbar; SyncroFlex uses a dual-spring backrest that adapts to your spine through the recline; and Smart Mechanism 2.0 auto-calibrates recline resistance to your body weight, so there is no tension dial to set.
 It also steps the armrests up to 8D, widens the lumbar contact area with Self-Adaptive Dynamic Lumbar Support 2.0, and adds an ultra-wide 3D headrest that is 28 percent larger than the prior model.
 Capacity is 330 lbs and the warranty is 3 years.
 It sits above the standard C300 Pro in both price and adjustability.

-Is the Sihoo Doro S300 worth almost $700?
+Is the Sihoo Doro S300 worth its flagship price?

 The Doro S300 is Sihoo’s flagship and its Anti-Gravity Mechanism distributes body weight evenly across the recline arc, which is the feature you are paying for.
 It is worth it if you spend most of your day in the chair and want the most refined support Sihoo makes.
 If your use is lighter, the C300 or C300 Pro deliver most of the ergonomic benefit for a few hundred dollars less.